Executor

 Task

-signature.If the executor does not support timed scheduling, calling this interface will throw an exception.
+.If this executor does not support time-based scheduling, calling this interface will throw an exception.

-This interface can be called during the Initialize/Start phase, but the executor only guarantees task execution after the Start phase.
-Therefore, calling this interface before the Start phase may only queue the task in the executor’s task queue without immediate execution, which will begin after Start.
+This interface can be called during the Initialize/Start phase, but the executor only guarantees to start executing after the Start phase.
+Therefore, calling this interface before the Start phase may only enqueue the task into the executor’s task queue without immediate execution, and the task will start executing only after the Start phase.

 Usage Example

-The following is a simple usage example demonstrating how to obtain an executor handle and submit a simple task to it for execution:
+Below is a simple usage example demonstrating how to obtain an executor handle and submit a simple task to the executor for execution:

 import aimrt_py